+Specifies a display keyword.
+Specify opt for <keyword>.
 When this option is specified, the following information is displayed:

-- Total capacity of the parity group - Information whether accelerated compression is enabled or disabled - Information whether copy back mode is enabled or disabled - Information whether encryption is enabled or disabled - When a parity group is contained in a distributed parity group, the number of the parity group that has the smallest number.
+- Total capacity of the parity group - Information whether accelerated compression setting for the parity group is enabled or disabled - Information whether copy back mode is enabled or disabled - Information whether encryption is enabled or disabled - When a parity group is contained in a distributed parity group, the number of the parity group that has the smallest number and the operation status of the capacity saving feature.